-- Assembly of Delegates: formed of the presidents of the national associations, it meets every two years to elect the Executive Board.
+- Assembly of Delegates: formed of the presidents of the national associations, it meets every three years to elect the Executive Board.

 - Executive Board: formed of 8 to 10 volunteers of different nationalities, it has the task of coordinating, leading and managing the AIC network, in accordance with the objectives set by the Assembly of Delegates.

 - International Secretariat: supports the Executive Board in carrying out its mission.

 The Assembly brings together the full-rights and associate members, and has full authority to carry out AIC’s mission.

 It meets every three years to elect the President and the other members of the Executive Board.

 It defines the strategies for the future, called Priority Lines of Action.

 The Priority Lines of Action 2017-2020 voted on at the last assembly in Châtillon, France in March 2017 are: